ScorpioCoding/Scode-Cli/ReadMe.md

 - scode-core-docker-gulp
   - The core appllication for Docker with gulp automation.
   - Automated folder relocation
-  - Autmated Javascript and Sass
+  - Automated Javascript and Sass
 - scode-core-docker-gulp-mysql
   - The core application for Docker with gulp automation and MySql database.
   - Automated folder relocation
-  - Autmated Javascript and Sass
+  - Automated Javascript and Sass
   - PhpAdmin for database management
+- scode-core-docker-gulp-mysql-api
+  - The core application for Docker with gulp automation and MySql database.
+  - Automated folder relocation
+  - Automated Javascript and Sass
+  - PhpAdmin for database management
+  - Modified to read Api urls. ex https://api.example.org

 ## Installation